-How to record your screen on iPhone or iPad
+How to do a screen record on iPhone or iPad

 Have you ever wanted to record the screen on your iPhone?
 Maybe you want to share some gameplay footage with a friend.
 Or perhaps you want to show your mom how to use an app.
 Whatever your reason is, recording your iPhone screen couldn’t be easier thanks to the built-in iOS features.
 In this article, we’ll go over not only how to do that, but also some of the things you might not be able to record.